JoeyPearson822/ethereum-org-website/public/content/developers/docs/data-structures-and-encoding/web3-secret-storage/index.md

 All such files have an associated password.
 To derive a given `.json` file's secret key, first derive the file's encryption key; this is done through taking the file's password and passing it through a key derivation function as described by the `kdf` key.
 KDF-dependent static and dynamic parameters to the KDF function are described in `kdfparams` key.

-PBKDF2 must be supported by all minimally-compliant implementations, denoted though:
+PBKDF2 must be supported by all minimally-compliant implementations, denoted through:

 - `kdf`: `pbkdf2`